poppen/bloomberg_quote/README.md

 # BloombergQuote

-BloombergQuote is Ruby module which getting quotes form Bloomberg site
+BloombergQuote is Ruby module which getting quotes from Bloomberg site

 ## Installation